 - Only has one door and one vestibule, which makes entering and exiting the tent difficult and limits storage space for gear.

 - Cramped for two campers.
-It can hardly fit two regular-width (20-inch sleeping pads) without some overlap.
+It can hardly fit two regular-width (20-in. sleeping pads) without some overlap.

-- 20D floor is fairly standard in the lightweight tent market but will require some added care to prevent tears and snags.
+- 15D fly and 20D floor are fairly standard in the lightweight tent market but will require some added care to prevent tears and snags.

 |Big Agnes Fly Creek HV UL2||$370||2 lbs.
 4 oz.||28 sq. ft.||20D||42 in.||1||1P, 2P|

 |Nemo Hornet 2P||$370||2 lbs.
 6 oz.||27.5 sq. ft.||15D||39 in.||2||1P, 2P|

 |Big Agnes Tiger Wall UL2||$400||2 lbs.
 8 oz.||28 sq. ft.||15D||39 in.||2||2P, 3P|